Gap between 2 doses of Covishield vaccine extended to 12-16 weeks - The Shillong Times

-NEW DELHI, May 13: The Covid Working Group chaired by N.K.
+New Delhi, May 13 (IANS) The Covid Working Group chaired by N.K.
 Arora has recommended extension of the gap between the first and second doses of Covishield vaccine to 12-16 weeks.

 The gap between the two doses of the same vaccine is 6-8 weeks at present.